pivotal/docs-tap/learning-center/runtime-environment/workshop-environment.md

 ## <a id="override-login-credentials"></a>Overriding the login credentials

-When requesting a workshop by using `WorkshopRequest`, a login dialog box is presented to the user when accessing the workshop instance URL.
+When requesting a workshop using `WorkshopRequest`, a login dialog box is presented to the user when accessing the workshop instance URL.
 By default, the user name is `learningcenter`.
-The password is a random value the user must query from the `WorkshopRequest` status after the custom resource is created.
+The password is a random value the user must query from the `WorkshopRequest` status after creating the custom resource.

 To override the user name, you can set the `session.username` field.
 To set the same fixed password for all workshop instances, you can set the `session.password` field.